MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/deno/modules/registries.md

 ## CDNs

+If you want to install an NPM package in a Deno project, you can do that using one of many CDNs.

+They might not store anything themselves directly but might just point to NPM.

-You can install a module from a CDN tool.
-These tools provided optmized builds and multiple files to choose from.
+The CDN will give you a choice of optmized builds and multiple files to choose from.
+Such as minified or not.
+And CommonJS or ESModule.

 You can reference the CDN URL in your Deno TS code or directly in your browser as an ES Module.
 These CDN URLs are reusuable - they also provide instructions on how to use in Deno, the browser, etc. Sometimes you need a URL flag to indicate that that you need a Deno-specific module.